dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/git-commit-signing.md

 <DetailsToggle alt_header="What if my Git provider doesn't support GPG keys?">

-Currently, GitHub or GitLab are supported Git providers for git commit signing (Azure DevOps is not supported).
-If your Git provider doesn't support GPG keys, you won't be able to sign your Git commits.
-You can still commit code to your repository, but the commits won't be marked as "verified".
+GitHub or GitLab are supported Git providers for git commit signing (Azure DevOps is not supported).
+If your git provider requires commit verification, unsigned or unverified commits might be rejected.
+You can configure commit verification requirements in your git provider.
+If your git provider doesn't enforce commit verification and doesn't support GPG keys, then you can commit but your commits will be marked unverified because there’s no GPG key available to verify them.

 </DetailsToggle>